Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Unable to comment
+Through education, critical thinking and collaboration students were able to see what was already happening in our community to address this UNGoal.

 What were the most creative food waste solution suggestions?
-Unable to comment
+Truck that recycles clothing items for the community.

 Did the resource encourage new ways of thinking and talking about the value food?